nlturner2/CS690-Project/README.md

 	c.
 Team Meeting: to parse all files and contenten that are under MeetingMinutes/Team
 	d.
 Weekly Progress: to parse three variables from commits ( date, username, commit history)
 	e.
 Notes: to write a comment for each team
 	f.
-Home: to go bach to prevoius page
+Home: to go back to prevoius page

 # Technologies Used